Deterministic roughening in the dc-driven precessional regime of domain walls

-To study extended DWs and their collective dynamics, we numerically solve the full set of coupled nonlinear equations using a pseudo-spectral Crank–Nicolson scheme.
-Simulations for both LLG and $u$–$\phi$ models are performed at zero temperature in a homogeneous, isotropic medium.
-Starting from a weakly perturbed flat DW of uniform chirality, we track its geometric and transport properties over time across various system sizes and micromagnetic parameters~\cite{supplemental}.
+To study extended DWs and their collective dynamics, we numerically solve the full set of coupled nonlinear equations using a pseudo-spectral Crank–Nicolson scheme (See Appendix \ref{App:uphi_num}).
+Starting from a weakly perturbed flat DW of uniform chirality, we track its geometric and transport properties over time across various system sizes.